-The Excel file that was emailed (Yes, emailed – but that’s a different rant) with the current financial statements is 6.5Mb.
-There are six worksheets in this file that just support creating the statements.
+An Excel file weighing in at 6.5Mb was emailed (Yes, emailed) with the current financial statements.
+It contained six worksheets just to support creating the statements.

 Unfortunately, this is a common occurrence.
-I get that we do the best we can with the knowledge we have but at what point does one say to themselves: “There has to be a better way?”
+Naturally, we do the best we can with the knowledge we have, but at what point does one say to themselves: “There has to be a better way?”
 Excel is an excellent tool, but is it the right tool for the job you are doing?

 Automate Financial Statements

-This week I am working on a project to make creating these financial statements faster and easier, and ultimately more accurate.
+A common thing we do at Flexxus is to make creating financial statements faster and easier, and ultimately more accurate.
 We are eliminating the vlookup and sumif formulas and leveraging the ERP system to stop doing this mundane work that adds little value.

-Next, I see that these financial statements are driven by individual GL accounts.
-I know the accounts are important but what I see is the financial statements break as soon as you add one new GL account.
-That’s why I recommend we create and use account groups.
-Use account groups to drive your financial statements.
+Financial statements are typically driven by individual GL accounts.
+Yes, accounts are important but financial statements break as soon as you add one new GL account.
+That’s why we recommend using account groups instead to drive your financial statements.
 This way, when you add new GL accounts your statements don’t break.
 Your reports update themselves and always reflect new accounts.
 How bad can that be?

 Use account groups to drive your financial statements.
 This way, when you add new GL accounts your statements don’t break and reports update themselves.